Working With Social Anxiety

 Being a flight attendant means you attend to the needs of the individuals on your flight and generally, that means a ton of interaction.
 Being a flight attendant requires the ability to be social and have a pleasing personality.

-This job also requires smiling a majority of the time and showing a friendly front.
+This job also requires smiling the majority of the time and showing a friendly front.
 So if you have “resting bitch face”, as I do- next you can just imagine the struggle.

 Overall, this job is just not recommended for anyone with extreme social anxiety.